toto/wwdc2010-material-downloader/Readme.txt

 sudo gem install mechanize json

-You simply run the script like this: ruby wwdc2010downloader.rb <your Apple ID> <your ADC Password>
+You simply run the script like this: ruby wwdc2010downloader.rb <your Apple ID> <your ADC Password> [<target-dir>]

-The script will create a directory called "wwdc2010-assets" in the directory you run the script from.
+The script will create a directory called "wwdc2010-assets" (or <target-dir> if given) in the directory you run the script from.

 That's it.
 Enjoy and see you next year.